941design/podsink/SPECIFICATION.md

 ### Startup
 - Prompts for target dir if config missing.
 - Creates config and DB automatically.
+- Auto-corrects episodes stuck in QUEUED state if their files already exist on disk, updating them to DOWNLOADED.

 ### Search
 - `search` command (or `[s]` shortcut) enters search input mode with `search>` prompt.